library(skimr)

 my_plots + plot_annotation(

-title = "Distribution of the severity of MDE-caused interference with life functioning among adolescents with a past-year MDE",
+title = "Distribution of the MDE severity score among adolescents with a past-year MDE",

 subtitle = "Data from the National Survey on Drug Use and Health (NSDUH), 2019",